joshturge/abnlookup/README.md

 		// Handle error...
 	}
 ```
-With the client created you can then use the search methods, I have only implemented two search methods with more being added in the future.
+With the client created you can then use the search methods, I have only implemented three search methods with more being added in the future.
 Examples can be found in the [examples](https://github.com/joshturge/abnlookup/tree/master/example) directory.

 ## Todo
 - Add more methods for searching